top of page

 Additionally, MSST Honolulu's commitment to regional security was underscored by its involvement in Operation Irensia in June, where the team provided mission law enforcement support and training for visiting crews.

-During their June 2023 deployment to Guam, MSST Honolulu played a vital role in recovery efforts following Typhoon Mawar, collaborating with U.S. Coast Guard and U.S. Navy EOD Mobile Unit Five divers and Station Apra Harbor to remove obstructed buoys and conducting side scan sonar operations to reopen the port after a three-day closure.
+During their June 2023 deployment to Guam, MSST Honolulu played a vital role in recovery efforts following Typhoon Mawar, collaborating with U.S. Coast Guard and U.S. Navy EOD Mobile Unit Five divers and Station Apra Harbor to remove obstructed buoys and conduct side scan sonar operations to reopen the port after a three-day closure.

 They also facilitated the first escort of essential supplies to the island once the port was operational again.